JonathanPierce/MIPSStudio/README.md

 - error: The current error, or null if none.
 - output: A string indicating what the MIPS program has printed to the virtual 'temrinal'
 - current_inst: The last executed instruction.
+- breakpoints: The current list of breakpoints.
+- breaked: True iff execution is stopped at a breakpoint.

 ==========